Sue Hausmann Machine Embroidery FAQs

 What should I use in the bobbin?
 What about pre-wounds?

 Note: Do not save empty pre-wounds!
 Throw them away because the edges can get rough and catch the thread.
-If you experience issues with thread tension or stitch quality when using pre-wound bobbins, wind a bobbin with Sulky quality bobbin thread.
+If you experience issues with thread tension or stitch quality when using pre-wound bobbins, wind a bobbin with Sulky Bobbin Thread.
 On most machines you can wind a bobbin while embroidering to save time, too.

-Learn more about machine embroidery basics and ask questions of your own during our Machine Embroidery Basics & Beyond Webcast, LIVE on February 15, 2023 at 2pm ET.
-If you can’t join live or missed it, you can still register and watch on-demand absolutely free!
+Learn more about machine embroidery basics and ask questions of your own.
+Watch our Machine Embroidery Basics & Beyond Webcast for a great primer!
+If you missed the live event, you can still register and watch on-demand absolutely free!
 REGISTER NOW>

 One Comment